-In a first step, the section participated in studies on aeronautical and airspace relations by two cross-approaches:
+In a first step, the section participated in studies on the relationship between aeronautics and airspace via two cross-cutting approaches:

 - Impact of air traffic and launchers on the atmosphere and climate;